minkphp/docs/en/index.rst

 into your ``.bashrc``.

-After that, you'll be able to just use ``ZombieDriver`` without manual server setup - driver will do all that for you automatically:
+After that, you'll be able to just use ``ZombieDriver`` without manual server setup - the driver will do all that for you automatically:

 .. code-block:: php

     $driver = new \Behat\Mink\Driver\ZombieDriver();

-If you want more control during driver initialization.
-Like, for example if you want to configure driver to init server on specific port - use more verbose version with 2 arguments:
+If you want more control during driver initialization, like for example if you want to configure the driver to init the server on a specific port - use the more verbose version with 2 arguments:

 .. code-block:: php